vistadataproject/documents/Submissions/README.md

 ## Technical Deliverables
-Technical deliverables are updated continuously in real-time in in all project tracks and repositories.
-Visual dashboards of the updates, commits, changes and progress on all developed code, data, metadata, and documents for each track is below.
+Technical deliverables are updated continuously in real-time for all project tracks.
+Visual dashboards of the most current state on all code, data, metadata, documents, and deliverables are listed below.

 Track | Repository | Pulse | Issues | Wiki | Contributors | Commits | Punchcard